Heated blankets recalled due to burn, fire hazards

-INDIANAPOLIS — More than 40,000 heated blankets are being recalled over the risk of people getting burned while using them.
+INDIANAPOLIS (WXIN) – More than 40,000 heated blankets are being recalled over the risk of people being burned while using them.

 The recalled blankets have model number 32810027 printed on the wash label.
 They were sold with detachable controllers and in the following colors: beige, ivory, light green, dark blue, light blue, burgundy, dark gray, light gray and gray violet.